martin12333/Readable-Lisp-S-expressions/Retort.md

 Note that curly-infix-expressions allow users to write it this way:

-    {{1 * 2} + {3 / 4}}.
+    {{1 * 2} + {3 / 4}}

 This is a big deal, but why it's a big deal isn't immediately obvious.
 It's a big deal because this notation does **not** depend on any precedence rules, or registration.
 It also doesn't depend on knowing what the final language is (or which operators are infix).
 Instead, **all** operators will work this same way.
 So the fact that you don't know exactly what the final language will be like, or which operators are infix operators, or what "+" actually means, doesn't matter... and you can change it without trouble.
 This notation exposes exactly where every list begins and ends, too.
 Curly infix adds only one abbreviation: if a list is surrounded by {...}, the operators are presented in infix order instead of in prefix order.
 This is just like 'x, which is just an abbreviation (quote x).
 We're adding a small set of additional abbreviations.
+And finally, this extension to s-expressions makes the resulting expressions ''much'' easier for humans to read and write, because it allows humans to the use the notation they've been trained to use for 15+ years and that nearly all books use.

 Here are some interesting relevant quotes: